 Alison Freedman knows how to make any taste you can think of.

 Working from a kitchen in the US state of New Jersey, she designs the taste profiles that you might soon see on the shelves of your local supermarket.
 For instance, does this need to taste a little fattier?
 Perhaps it is missing some aldehydes, and the recipe is adjusted accordingly.
-An encyclopaedic knowledge of flavours – and the chemicals that create them – helps her to bring new food products to the public.
+An encyclopaedic knowledge of flavours – and the molecules that compose them – helps her to bring new food products to the public.

 Freedman works as a flavourist for one of the world’s largest flavour and fragrance companies.
 Clients come to her searching for a specific taste profile and, with the assistance of a chef, it is her job to recreate that sensation in a healthy and green way.